-Basically, as we reduce 'uncontrolled' ventilation to reduce heat loss/demand, we need to introduce controlled ventilation to keep levels of humidity and CO2 (and other pollutants) down, and MHRV does that efficiently, ie with low heat loss per unit of ventilation.
+As we reduce 'uncontrolled' ventilation to reduce heat loss/demand, we need to introduce controlled ventilation to keep levels of humidity and CO2 (and other pollutants) down.
+MHRV does that efficiently, with low heat loss per unit of ventilation.

 Why the Tempra P?

-As of October 2012 we'd refitted part of the kitchen and were thinking about doing the rest, including replacing the existing gas stove and replacing the old passive (air-grille) ventilation with MHRV such as an HR-25, but with manual boost only since an automatic humdistat would be likely to annoy us by coming on noisily with us present in the kitchen, given our experience with the bathroom HR25H.
+As of October 2012 we'd refitted part of the kitchen and were thinking about doing the rest.
+The work included replacing the existing gas stove and replacing the old passive (air-grille) ventilation with MHRV such as an HR-25.
+However we wanted manual boost only, since an automatic humdistat would be likely to annoy us by coming on noisily with us present in the kitchen, given our experience with the bathroom HR25H.

 As of 2012/10/07 I was looking at the HR200WK for kitchens, though at 25W--140W and ~£500 it was considerably more heavy-weight than the HR25.
 HR25 noise levels db(A) are 16.8/49.2 vs 19--46 for the HR500WK.
 The heat recovery is also lower for the HR500K (~75%--65% vs 80%), but the flow is much more nearly balanced at trickle 60m^3/h (17l/s) extract and 50(13) intake for trickle up to 220e and 220i in boost, and compares to the HR25 20e/8i trickle and 55e/36i boost, ie 3--4x.
 The HR500WK specifies a minimum 600mm separation from a gas flue.